Raise a Puppy for a Military Veteran's Service Dog-in-training

-The dogs initially live in foster homes for approximately 8-10 months.
-We provide the dog, the food, dog bed, leash, medical care, etc. We need your help-your time and home to raise the dog and take the puppy to initial training classes in Federal Way (that AAADogs pays for).
-WE WILL NEED MULTIPLE FOSTER HOMES TO START RAISING A PUPPY.
+We provide the dog, the food, dog bed, leash, medical care, etc. We need your help-your time and home to raise the dog and reinforce training and new skills the puppy will learn weekly.
+WE WILL NEED MULTIPLE HOMES TO START RAISING A PUPPY.
 Depending on your schedule and our needs, you can start raising a puppy in potentially the next two months, or not start for eight months.

 A home where dogs are welcome.
 55+? - That’s fine.
 Stay at home parent or someone that works from home, FANTASTIC

 - A puppy raiser that has a dog or has had dogs previously.
 Cats or other house pets OK too.
 Kids are OK too.

 - Where the family is comfortable raising a well-trained dog.